soundpress/RulesOfNYC/docs/c04/index.rst

 (c) Documentation.
 The following documentation shall be submitted for each item required to be registered:

-   (1) the original executed contract and related contract budget;
+   (1) a copy of the original executed contract and related contract budget;

    (2) a request for encumbrance or advice of award containing: